NanaYCZ/MolSim/submission/week5/README.md

 - For this task we implemented the smoothed Lennard-Jones potential, the function to calculate the diffusion coefficient and the radial distribution function.
 Then we did several different simulations and analyzed them.
 #### Implementation
 -  In the XML input file, the user now has to specify the type of force, with which the simulation should run in `forceType`.
 There is now a optional `RDF` component, that if specified has to contain the interval size i.e. the accuracy of the radial distribution function and the frequency with which the rdf is calculated.
 A frequency of x means that every x-th iteration, the rdf is calculated.
 Similarly there is an optional frequency for the calculation of the diffusion coefficient.
 If no frequency is given for the diffusion coefficient, it will not be calculated.
-- We implemented the diffusion coefficient by iterating over all particles and for every particle we calculate the next position X of the particle, just like it happens in calculateX().
-Then we take the difference between this newly calculated X and the actual position of the particle and use that for calculating the diffusion coefficient.
-But we don't update the particle position and therefore don't change any particle.
-This is simple and modularized, as it does not interfer with the actual simulation, way of implementing the function.
-The rdf is implemented by dividing the maximal possible distance two particle can have into intervals of a given size and for each interval counting the number of particles that have a distance in this interval.
+- We implemented the diffusion coefficient by iterating over all particles and for every particle we calculate the next position X of the particle, as it would be done in calculateX().
+Then we take the difference between this new X and the actual position of the particle and use that for calculating the diffusion coefficient.
+We don't update the particle position and therefore don't change any particle.
+This is a simple and modularized, as it does not interfer with the actual simulation, way of implementing the function.
+The rdf is implemented by dividing the maximal possible distance two particle can have into intervals of a given size and for each interval counting the number of particle pairs that have a distance in this interval.

 #### Simulation of cooling Argon

 - Starting with an equlilibrated fluid of Argon at a temperature of 3.0 (simulation temperature), the fluid was cooled until a temperature of 0.5 (simulation temperature).
-Below is the video of the simulation, the end result we obtained and then the statistics we calculated
+Below is the video of the simulation, the end result we obtained and  the statistics we calculated

 https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/43897fb6-0ffa-488c-8b92-ac7bbbc5afc2